dcnieho/glassesValidator/README.md

 glassesValidator.
 Please provide us with feedback on *anything* you notice, *no matter how small*.

 A preliminary reference to the upcoming paper is:<br>
-Niehorster, D.C., Hessels, R.S., Benjamins, J.S., Nyström, M. and Hooge, I.T.C. (in preparation).
+Niehorster, D.C., Hessels, R.S., Benjamins, J.S., Nyström, M. and Hooge, I.T.C. (submitted).
 GlassesValidator:
 A data quality tool for eye tracking glasses.

 However, as long as the paper is not accepted, please cite this work as follows:<br>